-All of the wordings for our classic policies are kept in the Your Documents section of the website located in the ‘Resources’ section of the main menu.
-If the document you’re looking for is not there then please contact the office and we’ll be happy to help you.
+All of our policy wordings are kept in the Documentation section of the website located in the ‘Resources’ section of the main menu.
+If the document you’re looking for is not there then please contact the office and we’ll be happy to help.

 We do try our best to take down details accurately but if there are any inaccuracies on the document please contact us at the office to get them amended.

 Any box that is ‘greyed’ out has no corresponding field on our systems (e.g. “No of Dependants under 18 yrs”) so we can not alter that field, rest assured they have no bearing on the insurance.

 We have the facility to insure under 21s but there are a few criteria which they have to meet:

 - Held a full UK licence for at least 12 months.